Breaking the coherence barrier: A new theory for compressed sensing: Introduction

-This aside, another outcome of this work is that the Restricted Isometry Property (RIP), although a popular tool in compressed sensing theory, is of little relevance in many practical inverse problems.
-As confirmed later via the so-called \textit{flip test}, the RIP does not hold in many real-world problems.
+This aside, another outcome of this work is that the Restricted Isometry Property (RIP), although a popular tool in CS theory, is of little relevance in many practical inverse problems.
+As confirmed later via the so-called \textit{flip test}, the RIP does not hold in such applications.

-Before we commence with the remainder of this paper, let us make one further remark.
-Many of the problems listed above are analog, i.e. they are modelled with continuous transforms, such as the Fourier or Radon transforms.
-Conversely, the standard theory of compressed sensing is based on a finite-dimensional model.
+Before we commence with the remainder of this paper, let us make several further remarks.
+First, many of the problems listed above are analog, i.e. they are modelled with continuous transforms, such as the Fourier or Radon transforms.
+Conversely, the standard theory of CS is based on a finite-dimensional model.
 Such \textit{mismatch} can lead to critical errors when applied to real data arising from continuous models, or inverse crimes when the data is inappropriately simulated \cite{CalderbankEtAlBasisMismatch,GLPU}.
-To overcome this issue, a theory of compressed sensing in infinite dimensions was recently introduced in \cite{BAACHGSCS}.
-This paper fundamentally extends \cite{BAACHGSCS} by presenting the new theory in both the finite- and infinite-dimensional settings, the infinite-dimensional analysis also being instrumental for obtaining the Fourier and wavelets estimates in \S \ref{ss:Fourier_wavelets}.
+To overcome this issue, a theory of CS in infinite dimensions was recently introduced in \cite{BAACHGSCS}.
+This paper fundamentally extends \cite{BAACHGSCS} by presenting new theory in both the finite- and infinite-dimensional settings, the infinite-dimensional analysis also being instrumental for obtaining the Fourier and wavelets estimates in \S \ref{ss:Fourier_wavelets}.

+Second, this is primarily a mathematical paper.
+However, as one may expect in light of the above discussion, there are a range of practical implications.
+We therefore encourage the reader to consult the paper \cite{Roman} for further discussions on the practical aspects and more extensive numerical experiments.